cloudmesh/cloudmesh-robot/robotcamp/grovepi.md

 LCD Screen
 ----------
 The LCD screen can be used to display text.
 In order to use it, plug it into one of the I2C ports.
 The following code will allow you to print messages on the screen.
+This has not been tested.

 	import time, sys